3 Sneaky Ways to Use Your Swim Snorkel

 Are you making the most of your swim snorkel?
 Here are 3 ways to get more from this powerful piece of swim gear.

-Swim snorkels have become a universal piece of equipment for competitive (and recreational with the snorkel and swim mask version) swimmers over the past few years.
+Swim snorkels have become a universal and essential piece of equipment for competitive swimmers.

-You notice the higher hip placement, the better head position, and you can focus on your technique instead of counting strokes or worrying about breathing.
+The benefits of swim snorkels are lengthy, including higher hip placement, better head position, and you can focus on your technique instead of counting strokes or worrying about breathing.

-But here are three lesser-known reasons and ways that you can unleash your snorkel for better swimming during practice, and eventually, faster swimming at race time.
+But here are three lesser-known reasons and ways to unleash your snorkel for better swimming during practice, and eventually, faster swimming at race time.

 1. Do it during drill work.